 American officials can appeal the decision to a higher Portuguese court.
 U.S. Justice Department spokeswoman Laura Sweeney did not immediately reply to an email request seeking comment.

-A Portuguese court official confirmed the extradition request was refused, but provided no details.
+A Portuguese court official confirmed was refused, but provided no details.
 She spoke on condition of anonymity because she wasn't authorized to discuss the case.

 Portuguese court proceedings for extraditions and many other type of cases are conducted in secrecy with no public access to the proceedings, filings or decisions.